-I’m proud to announce the second ever Monarch Defense Special Purpose Rifle School, to be held for 3+ days in northern California in October of 2021.
+I’m proud to announce the third ever Monarch Defense Special Purpose Rifle School, to be held for 4 days in northern California in April of 2022.
 This program is designed as the pinnacle of training for the modern warrior scholar, the culmination of months or years of preparations, classes, and self study.
 Please join me in pioneering the cutting edge of tactical rifle training as we grow together as students and teachers to push the envelope of modern training doctrine.

-The modern Special Purpose Rifle is a hybrid of offensive and defensive capability.
-Big enough to engage point targets out to 800 meters easily, and suppress area targets 1200m and beyond.
-Small enough to fight in confined urban spaces, but powerful enough to fill the role of light machine gun with effective and efficient fire on the enemy.
+The modern Special Purpose Rifle, a category of firearm named after the Mk12 SPR which gave birth to this concept, is a hybrid of offensive and defensive capability.
+Big enough to engage point targets out to 800 meters easily, and suppress area targets out to 1200m, small enough to fight in confined urban spaces, powerful enough to fill the role of light machine gun with effective and efficient fire on the enemy, while still being lightweight and portable.
 It is both precise and maneuverable, powerful, yet controllable.
 Highly accurate, with a high rate of fire.
 Equally at home in the bedroom as on the battlefield, just like you, you sexy beast.

-It is such a capable weapon that in the hands of a skilled and motivated defender, can literally change the course of human history, yet the weapon is useless without a trained human.
-Your rifle is capable of so much, let’s bring you up to the same level of expertise.
+It is such a capable weapon that in the hands of a skilled and motivated defender, can literally change the course of human history, yet the weapon is useless without a trained human, and even a trained human is equally useless without proper discipline, mindset, teamwork, resilience, physical and mental stamina, and decision making ability.

 In this course, let us teach good upstanding citizens the rapid application of violence, when needed, to an extreme degree of speed and precision, day or night, on the open field or in tight corridors, solo and in small teams.
 You will learn to shoot, move, and communicate.
 You will learn to configure, calibrate, and collect data on your weapon system to maximize effective range and close quarters flexibility.
 You will engage targets from zero to 1200 yards in the day and at night.
 One rifle, one training course, that bridges the gap between carbine and precision rifle skillsets.